hackerbay/Employee-Handbook/general/paycheck/README.md

 - You are responsible for paying local and federal taxes.
  - You will have to sign W8-BEN form so we don't withhold any of your taxes.

+## Payments in Bitcoin.
+- We support Bitcoin salary / contractor payments for our employees and contractors all over the world.
+- USD to BTC exchange rate of 12:00:00 PM GMT on the 1st of every month will be used.
+We pay your paycheck on the first of every month.
+We use exchange rate on coinbase.com
+- Bitcoin payments will be instant.
+We will use the same BTC address for transfer every month.
+- You need to give us your BTC address 5 days in advance.

 ## FAQ